For Therapists

 Information for therapists, counsellors, and referring clinicians

-A structured one-to-one mindfulness and breathwork programme that can complement psychotherapy.
+A structured one-to-one programme combining coaching with breathwork and mindfulness that can complement psychotherapy.
 This page covers scope, methodology, qualifications, client fit, and confidentiality.

 Scope

 This is non-clinical complementary work.
 It is not therapy, counselling, or a substitute for psychiatric or psychological care.
-The work is skills-based, structured, and time-limited: clients learn nervous system regulation tools through breathwork and mindfulness, then apply them between sessions.
+The coaching element is not psychotherapy: it is forward-looking, goal-oriented work, clearly bounded away from clinical material.
+The work is skills-based, structured, and time-limited: clients learn nervous system regulation tools through breathwork and mindfulness, with coaching to keep that practice directed and accountable, then apply it between sessions.

 For clients with mild to moderate anxiety, low mood, or stress-related dysregulation, the work tends to sit well alongside ongoing therapy.
-The therapist holds the underlying material; the work I do gives the client a practical between-session toolkit for managing their nervous system.
+The therapist holds the underlying clinical material; the work I do gives the client a practical between-session toolkit for managing their nervous system and a structured way to act on the goals their therapy surfaces.
 The two roles are distinct and the boundary is held cleanly.
+Where coaching conversations approach clinical territory, they are redirected, and the client is encouraged to take that material to their therapist.

 Where there is acute crisis, active suicidality, severe trauma presentation, or significant functional impairment, this work is not appropriate as a primary intervention and the client should be supported clinically.
 Screening conversations are designed to identify when this is the case, and clients in those circumstances are signposted accordingly.